Whiteknight/StoneFruit/docs/example1.md

-env-list    Lists all available environments exit        Exits the application help        List all commands or get detailed information for a single command my-first
+env-list    Lists all available environments exit        Exits the application help        List all commands or get detailed information for a single command my first
 Type 'help <command-name>' to get more information, if available.
 ```

-Our handler `MyFirstHandler` has been registered with the verb `my-first`.
+Our handler `MyFirstHandler` has been registered with the verb `my first`.
 If we type that at the prompt we can see the output:

 ```
-> my-first
+> my first
 Starting the job...
 Done.
 ```